 For Europe, the nineteenth century was an age of rapid change during wich the modern world took shape.
 In a world experiencing population explosion of unparalleled magnitude, revolution followed revolution, a pattern punctuated by counterrevolution and conservative reaction.
 This was the erea in which the modern nation-state and accompanying ideas of nationalism was born.
 European governments extended their rule to virtually every part of the globe , spreading the influence of European culture [...], and clearing the way for infuences back to Europe.
 The formation of empires abroad was supported by the enthusiasm of popular nationalism at home, and patriotism and imperialism went hand in hand (Tansey and Kleiner, 1996c, p.
 928).

 In the nineteenth century Germany had emerged as the intellectual and artistic centre.
-At the beginning of the twentieth century, two German movements had great impact on the art world: these two movements were called; Die Brücke and Die Blaue Reiter.
+At the beginning of the twentieth century, two German movements had profound impact on the art world: these two movements were called; Die Brücke and Die Blaue Reiter.
 Die Brücke (the bridge), was established by a group of architects, in Dresden, in 1905, and among them were artists and architects such as Kirchner, Bleyl, Heckel, Schmitt-Rottluff, Nolde and Mueller.
 They set out to bridge the gap between the old craft traditions, and early twentieth century art.
-Though, it was up to a second German movement of artists, to cheer forward an artistic style in the art world; primitivism.
+Though, it was up to a second German movement of artists, to cheer forward an artistic style in the art world; Primitivism.
 The movement; Die Blaue Reiter (the blue rider), was founded by Kadinskij and Macke, in München, in 1911.
 They sought to strenghten the influences of primitive art on; at that time; contemporary art.
-Both movements; Die Brücke and Die Blaue Reiter, had great impact on expressive art, to come.
-Nonetheless, at the turn of the century the gravity of the art world shifted from Germany to France.
-In the 1920s and 1930s France took the leading role; with Paris arriving at the frontline; as the most influential capital of art.
+Both movements; Die Brücke and Die Blaue Reiter, ravishly influenced expressive art, to come.
+Nonetheless, at the turn of the century the gravity of power and influence in the art world, shifted from Germany to France.
+In the 1920s and 1930s France took the leading role; with Paris arriving at the frontline; as the most influential capital of art -- the new power center in the art world.
 Aspiring artists and intellectual mindsets of the Avant-garde, gathered in Paris, to loosen up the boundaries of 'art as an institution'.
 It was, thus, the French Revolution that changed the foundation for artists and their art works: a divide between fine arts and crafts was prominent, and it was the industrial revolution, that had started to ruin the old craft traditions (Gombrich, 1995b, p.
 499).
-In contemporary art; the old craft traditions, has, thus, again seen its revival.
+In contemporary art; the old craft traditions, has again seen its revival.
 However, the artists of the twentieth century entered an uncertain era that ultimately resulted in two world wars.
 In this era of uncertainty, the artists had to choose to follow their artistic intuition, and develop a personal style, followed by a lack of economic security; or take missions; secure their economy, and loose respect from other artists (Gombrich, 1995b, pp. 502-503).
-The independent, uncompromising and sincere artist, stood in stark contrast to the use of clichés in the public style, created by conservative artists Gombrich argues (1995b, p.
+The independent, uncompromising and sincere artist, stood in stark contrast to the use of clichés in the public style, created by conservative artists according to Gombrich (1995b, p.
 504 and 511).
 The nineteenth century, nevertheless, laid the foundation for an individual and uncompromising art, in which the value of artistic autonomy, eventually came into the spotlight.
-The nineteenth century, therefore represented both a prelude to a progressive modern art world, as well as it also represented a potential lag of traditions, intellectual mindsets and societal compositions -- societal inertia.
+The nineteenth century, therefore represented both a prelude to a progressive modern art world, as well as it also represented a potential lag of traditions, intellectual mindsets and societal compositions -- societal inertia or resistance to change.
 At the late nineteenth century, the artists started to question their own style and became more skeptical of given rules and virtuosity, Gombrich states (1995c, p.
 551).
-They longed for a style that not just consisted of old tricks; a style that was not just a style, but most of all originated from something strong and passionate (Gombrich, 1995c, p.
+They longed for a style that not just consisted of old tricks; a style that was more than just a style, and most of all originated from something powerful and fiery (Gombrich, 1995c, p.
 551).
 However, not everyone accepted the doctrine of progress that had emerged in the nineteenth century (Tansey and Kleiner, 1996c, p.
 930).
 The Avant-gardes of the early twentieth century, was thus, confronted with, took lessons from, adopted; and finally rejected the ideas of the nineteenth century, that could not withstand the tooth of time.
 The most progressive, experimental and radical thoughts, ideas and concepts of the nineteenth century, thus, gave a promise of something new in the work.
-The most promising artists started to experiment and proclaimed new directions and isms (Gombrich, 1995a, p.
+The most promising artists started to experiment and proclaimed new directions and isms according to Gombrich (1995a, p.
 557).
 What was stirring the pot, was rapid changes, vast upheavals and fierce counter parties, that clashed against each other.
 As a result; societal components, intellectual thoughts, and artistic ideas were shaken around and -- became more experimental, radical and progressive.
 A new understanding of 'human nature' had also emerged during the late nineteenth century; one which had grown considerable complex: Tansey and Kleiner (1996c, p.
 929), argued that "human nature was not a constant, but an organic variable, subject to natural forces and indefinite change".
 Nevertheless, founded in an era of 'natural forces and indefinite change'; of which the late nineteenth century mindsets represented; the critical sense, the experimentation, the progressive ideas and the radical mindsets of the twentieth century Modernist Avant-garde, started to awake, take shape and gain forces:

 We find that the adherents and promoters of modern art, critics and artists alike, represent themselves as being in disagreement and conflict with their styles and tastes, and what is most significant, that they maintain that they are, unlike their opponents, representatives of progress.
 They lead the march into the modern world.
 They are its Avant-garde (Tansey and Kleiner, 1996c, p.
 930).